PistachioPony/gamesparks-docs/MARKDOWN/API Documentation/NoSQL REST API.md

 ## Count

-Count the number of documents in a collection that match an optional query using the following URL.
+Count the number of documents in a collection that match a *Find* query using the following URL.

 POST: /rest/games/{gameApiKey}/mongo/{stage}/{collection}/count